 I will never pretend that any of this was easy.
 There were many moments when I didn't think I was going to make it through.
 I found myself all too often saying "Why me?".
 Wondering how one person could possible hold so much suffering.
 Afraid that the terror was too great.
 The anxiety too intense.
 The grief too shattering.

 The thing is, I am a better person for all of it; every painful, tear-streaked, angry, resentful bit of it.
 Everyone of these events taught me and shaped me.

 It was in the opening to gratitude that my stories of "why me?" began to shift.
 I found that understanding wasn't as far off as I had previously thought.
-While I couldn't change what had happened and often times I wasn't even responsible for it happening, that I could change the story I held about what happened, who I am in relation to what happened and what I was going to do in each moment as a result.
+While I couldn't change what had happened that I could change the story I held about what happened, who I am in relation to what happened and what I was going to do in each moment as a result.

 I live everyday looking intimately into the realities of mortality, the beauty and pain of life.
-Cystic Fibrosis is a terminal illness and the journey we walk together because of it is intense and it will be so until my final days on earth.
-It is a journey that has forced my gaze to stay steady in deeply painful and uncomfortable places far longer than I would have otherwise.
+Cystic Fibrosis is a terminal illness and the journey my son and I walked together because of it was intense.
+I will be forever changed and affected by it until my final days on earth.
+It is a journey that has forced my gaze to stay steady in deeply painful and uncomfortable places for far longer than I would have otherwise.
 Much to my surprise when I was held in a safe way by either myself or some trusted other and allowed to go to the bottom of the well of grief and stay there, what I found was joy, peace, contentment and deep presence.
 That I can hold both grief and joy at the same time.

 It is through this dialogue with body, with soul, with each other that healing and understanding comes.